 State Representative Bill Buckbee proudly serves the 67th Assembly District, the Town of New Milford.
-Rep. Buckbee was elected to his third term in November of 2020, and serves as the Ranking Member of the Commerce Committee.
-He also serves on the Energy & Technology, Human Services, and Veterans’ Affairs Committees.
+Rep. Buckbee was elected to his fourth term in November of 2022, and serves as the Ranking Member of the Energy & Technology Committee.
+He also serves on the Human Services, and Veterans’ and Military Affairs Committees.

 Rep. Buckbee has been an integral part of the New Milford community by organizing several local events and charitable fundraising for local and state-wide initiatives.
 He has also spent over 20 years coaching youth sports in New Milford, including basketball, baseball and football.